Wildsong/docker-ArcGISWebAppBuilder/README.md

 it anyway you want but don't send pull requests to me because I will be keeping the code in sync with Esri's.
 Send them to Esri. ;-)

-The wildsong part of the project is covered under the permissive MIT license as described in the file LICENSE in this repository.
+The Wildsong part of the project is covered under the permissive MIT license as described in the file LICENSE in this repository.

 ## Version of NodeJS